camunda-community-hub/bpmn-driven-testing/maven-plugin/README.md

 # Maven Plugin
-The plugin's `generator` goal runs within Maven's default lifecycle in phase `generate-test-sources` (run `mvn test-compile` to see the generator's log).
+The plugin's `generator` goal runs within Maven's default lifecycle in phase `generate-test-sources` (run `mvn generate-test-sources` to see the generator's log).
-It generates the test code under `target/bpmndt` and adds this directory as test source directory.
+It generates the test code under `target/bpmndt` and adds this directory as test source directory, which is automatically compiled during the `test-compile` phase.
+The compilation results (test cases and [API classes](src/main/java/org/camunda/community/bpmndt/api)) will be available in the test classpath afterwards.

 ## Usage